Dev-Clair/student_management_system/README.md

 - PHP: Server-side scripting language used for handling data and rendering views.
 - MYSQL: File-based storage used to store the student records.
-- PICO CSS: Front-end framework for responsive and modern user interface design.
+- Boostrap: Front-end framework for responsive and modern user interface design.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.